tensorflow/gnn/tensorflow_gnn/docs/guide/graph_tensor.md

 library expects such scalar GraphTensors.
 The previous section has described how one graph can contain multiple components as the result of merging multiple inputs into one graph.
-However, the direct construction of the merged graph from its pieces as seen above is impractical for bulk input for training, evaluation or inference.
+However, the direct construction of the merged graph from its pieces is impractical for bulk input for training, evaluation or inference.

-To integrate with tf.data.Dataset, GraphTensor supports a two-step approach to combining multiple inputs: batching inputs, followed by merging each batch.
+To integrate with `tf.data.Dataset`, GraphTensor supports a two-step approach to combine multiple inputs: batching inputs, followed by merging each batch.

+### Batching

 Let's look at batching first.
-If a Dataset contains a GraphTensor of shape `[]` in its elements, then `dataset = dataset.batch(batch_size)` produces batched GraphTensors, which are no longer scalar but have shape `[batch_size]` (where, as usual, the size of the last batch can vary, unless `dataset.batch(..., drop_remainder=True)` is set).
-If you like, you can think of that as a vector of graphs.
-Technically, each graph in this GraphTensor could contain multiple components, but commonly it's just one.
+If a Dataset contains a GraphTensor of shape `[]`, then `dataset = dataset.batch(batch_size, drop_remainder=True)` produces batched GraphTensors that are no longer scalar but have shape `[batch_size]`.
+If you like, you can think of them as vectors of graphs, all of the same length.
+Technically, each graph in such a GraphTensor could contain multiple components, but commonly it's just one.

+With `drop_remainder=False` (the default), there might be a final batch that contains fewer that `batch_size` graphs.
+To account for that, the static shape of the GraphTensors from such a dataset is `[None]`.

+Batching requires that all GraphTensors have the same fields and essentially comes down to stacking them, which results in prepending the `batch_size` or `None` as a new outermost dimension.
+If a field's previous outermost dimension was `None`, GraphTensor treats it as a ragged dimension, in line with the rule from above that `None` means outermost or ragged.

-GraphTensors can be batched more than once, yielding shapes of rank 2 (a matrix of graphs), rank 3, rank 4, and so on, but that is rarely useful.
-As usual, batching can also be undone with `dataset.unbatch()`.
+It is rarely useful, but GraphTensors can be batched more than once, yielding GraphTensor shapes of rank 2 (a matrix of graphs), rank 3, rank 4, and so on.

-Batching requires that all GraphTensors have the same fields and essentially comes down to stacking them, with the caveat that the items dimension (`num_nodes`, `num_edges` or `num_components`) is treated as potentially ragged.
-That means, in a GraphTensor of shape `graph.shape`, all features have the shape `[*graph.shape, (num_items), *feature_shape]` (that is, `[batch_size, (num_items), *feature_shape]` in the common case of batching once).
-The `num_items` dimension becomes ragged during batching, unless it happens to be statically known and equal across all inputs, which is typically not the case.
-By contrast, the dimensions in `*feature_shape` are not unchanged: each of them must be a ragged dimension across all inputs already, or a uniform (non-ragged) dimension with the same size across all inputs.

-At this stage, it is still easy to split a batch (say, between training replicas), or unbatch it again, because it merely collects multiple, separately indexed graphs.
+Generally speaking, in a GraphTensor of shape `graph_shape`, all features have the shape `[*graph_shape, num_items, *feature_shape]`.

+For the common case of batching scalar GraphTensors once, this means all features have the shape `[batch_size, num_items, *feature_shape]`.
+If `num_items` is `None`, the field is a `tf.RaggedTensor`, and the batching operation turned `num_items` from the outermost into a ragged dimension.
+The dimensions in `feature_shape` stay unchanged.

+For now, GraphTensor requires that `GraphTensor.shape` does not contain `None`, except maybe as the outermost dimension.
+That means repeated calls to `.batch()` must set `drop_remainder=True` in all but the last one.
+Future versions of GraphTensor may lift that requirement.

+### Merging a batch of graphs to components of one graph

-On a batched GraphTensor, one can call the method `graph = graph.merge_batch_to_components()` to merge all graphs of the batch into one, contiguously indexed graph, as seen in the previous section.
+On a batched GraphTensor, one can call the method `graph = graph.merge_batch_to_components()` to merge all graphs of the batch into one, contiguously indexed graph, as described above.
 The resulting GraphTensor has shape `[]` (i.e., is scalar) and its features have the shape `[total_num_items, *feature_shape]` where `total_num_items` is the sum of the previous `num_items` per batch element.
 At that stage,